Drag

 The random vibrations test is achieved through a shaker based on the levels required by the respective launcher static load factors at protoflight.

-The table bellow provides a reference for the protoflight random vibrational tests performed for SpaceX Falcon 9 rideshare missions, conducted for 1 minute in each of 3 orthogonal axes.
+The table below provides a reference for the protoflight random vibrational tests performed for SpaceX Falcon 9 rideshare missions, conducted for 1 minute in each of 3 orthogonal axes.

 20 0.02